WWPCA/IeltsPrep/replit.md

 ## Recent Changes

+- June 18, 2025: Enhanced security and legal compliance
+  - Added Google reCAPTCHA v2 verification to website login for enhanced security
+  - Updated all pricing displays to show "$36 for 4 attempts" with clear attempt counting
+  - Implemented comprehensive 4-attempt assessment system with unique question rotation
+  - Enhanced Terms of Service with "Prices are subject to change without notice" and "We may modify these terms at any time and without notice"
+  - Fixed login page layout issues and mobile app guidance display
+  - Completed backend assessment counter system ensuring each purchase provides exactly 4 unique assessment attempts

 - June 17, 2025: Created comprehensive AWS production deployment infrastructure
   - Built complete SAM template with DynamoDB tables, Lambda functions, and API Gateway routing
   - Created automated infrastructure deployment script for all AWS resources